POL 101 Introduction to American Politics (4 hours)

 POL 321 Political Development (4 hours)

 This course surveys substantive themes and theoretical debates in the study of political development including: what is meant by ‘political development,’ cultural versus structural explanations for change, whether development is driven by domestic or international influences, political transitions and the relative significance of particular groups or institutions.
 Readings build from theoretical touchstones from Human Nature and the Social Order II (Smith, Marx, Weber) to address contemporary cases in developing and developed countries.
-Prerequisite: POL 121 and COR 202, or permission of the instructor.
+Prerequisites: POL 121 and COR 202.

 POL 325 Language and Politics (4 hours)